nph84/Practicing-DNS/README.md

 </p>

 <h1>Practicing DNS</h1>
-This tutorial outlines the steps to create A-Records, Cnames, and clear DNS cache for access purposes.<br />
+This tutorial outlines the steps to create and edit A-Records, Cnames, and clear DNS cache for access purposes.<br />

 <h2>Environments and Technologies Used</h2>